By: Scott Orsey

 What does a practitioner do in the meantime?
 We can hardly sit around for a century waiting for the measurement to catch up to the theory.
 Instead, like Einstein and countless other great thinkers and scientists, we must push the theory forward.
 We must build upon the foundation.
 We must ask, “If the theory is true, what are the implications?”

 This is where proxy measures can have great effect.
 If we know that A causes B and we believe that B causes C, then shouldn’t we believe that A causes C?
 If this transitive argument is reasonable, then perhaps we should seek out the intermediate points that hold the most promise.
-For those proxies to be useful to us they should meet just three criteria: 1) they must be causal to the long term outcome we desire, 2) they must themselves be measureable with the toolkit, timeframe and other constraints that exist for us today, and 3) they must be amenable to our interventions.
+For those proxies to be useful to us they should meet just three criteria: 1) they must be causal to the long term outcome we desire, 2) they must themselves be measurable with the toolkit, timeframe and other constraints that exist for us today, and 3) they must be amenable to our interventions.

 For the broad goal of promoting children’s optimal healthy development, there are a number of proxy measures that meet these criteria.
 At Connecticut Children’s, we are so impressed by the protective factors framework developed by the Center for the Study of Social Policy (CSSP) in their Strengthening Families Approach that we are adopting their five proxies within our work.

 These protective factors, including providing families with concrete support in times of need and boosting parental resilience in managing stress, scientifically correlate with the desirable outcomes of healthy development that we desire.
-For example, there is evidence that another protective factor, a parent’s knowledge of parenting and child development, promotes healthy developmental outcomes in his or her children.
-The protective factors are also readily measureable in the near-term.
+For example, there is evidence that another protective factor, a parent’s knowledge of parenting and child development, promotes healthy developmental outcomes in children.
+The protective factors are also readily measurable in the near-term.
 We can take a measurement today and compare it to a measurement in the future and discern if change has occurred.

 Finally, and perhaps most useful to an innovator with designs on improving developmental outcomes, we can conceive interventions that can “move the needle” on their results.
 These evidence-informed protective factors serve as great examples of how to fulfill the proxy measurement need.